TYPW1/SpaceGame-Simulation/README.md

 4. **Collaborate**: Submit a pull request.

 ## ©️ License
-This game is open for personal use and adaptation under [LICENSE NAME].
+This game is open for personal use and adaptation under [LICENSE].

 *Embark on your Galactic Journey and navigate the stars!*